tferrari92/automate-all-the-things/README.md

 But technology hasn't quite catched up to my level of laziness yet, so I've taken some inspiration from Thanos and said ["Fine...
 I'll do it myself"](https://www.youtube.com/watch?v=EzWNBmjyv7Y).

+But technology hasn't quite catched up to my level of laziness yet, so I've taken some inspiration from Thanos and said <a href="https://www.youtube.com/watch?v=EzWNBmjyv7Y" target="_blank">"Fine...
+I'll do it myself"</a>.

 Here's my attempt at making the world a better place.
 People in the future will look back at heros like me and enjoy their time playing video games and fighting the war against AI, in peace.

 <br/>